Harrisburg PA: PA’s Great, Too Long Ignored, Capital City

 There’s a life-size replica of the gory death of Lt.
 Cushing, the bible that General Lee took into battle, mourning badges from Lincoln’s funeral, and shackles and slave bracelets from the early 1800’s.
 The museum does not shy away from the most unconscionable aspects of history.

-I don’t usually go gaga about period home tours, but include this one on your itinerary for sure if you want to be schooled in quirky Victorian rituals.
+I don’t usually go gaga about period home tours but include The Fort Hunter Mansion on your itinerary for sure if you want to be schooled in quirky Victorian rituals.
 In the modern world, we like sleek, uncluttered spaces, but in the Victorian era, extreme frippery was the order of the day.

-A 45 minute traipse through this “Museum of the Victorian Age” introduces you, in the most engaging way, to the world of Helen Reily.
+A 45-minute traipse through this “Museum of the Victorian Age” introduces you to the world of Helen Reily in the most engaging way.
 Reily was the childless last owner of the Fort Hunter Mansion, who moved in with her husband, John, in 1886 and ran a prosperous dairy farm on the property.

 My guide was Julia Chain, a funny, folksy, entertaining MA level historian who began by stating, “One of the failings of house tours is that they focus on dead white guys.”